Israel Hayom | |

 In May 2014 the name מעריב (Maariv) was removed from nrg log,[8] and it was rebranded as nrg.
 Following the acquisition, an antitrust complaint was filed against Israel Hayom, which resulted in a court order that requested the transfer of the maariv domain name to Maariv weekly.[9]
 In 2017, nrg was renamed to nrg360, and on 10 January 2018 the website closed; all of its content was merged into the Makor Rishon website.

-Later that year, it is believed, was when Sheldon Adelson invested at least $50 million in Israel Hayom.[11]
-Adelson's support of Netanyahu led the latter's political opponents in the Knesset to sponsor a bill that would prevent the distribution of newspapers in Israel for free.
-Although framed as a bill to prevent unfair competition and save the Israeli print newspaper industry, there was an outcry against it.[12] >[13] Critics of the bill said it hurt free enterprise and was a thinly veiled attempt to target Adelson and his political causes, as Israel Hayom was then Israel's only free-of-charge national newspaper.
-The bill passed the first reading in the Knesset, but not subsequent ones.[14]
-In 2016, Adelson's attorney announced that although it was commonly believed that Adelson owned the newspaper, it was owned by a relative of his.[15]
+Later that year, it is believed, was when Sheldon Adelson invested at least $50 million in Israel Hayom.[10]
+Critics of Adelson's involvement claimed that the distribution of free newspapers hurt free enterprise and targeted Israel's print newspaper industry, as Israel Hayom was then Israel's only free-of-charge national newspaper.
+The bill passed the first reading in the Knesset, but not subsequent ones.[11]
+In 2016, Adelson's attorney announced that although it was commonly believed that Adelson owned the newspaper, it was owned by a relative of his.[12]

 In January 2021, Saudi-American independent academic researcher, Najat Al-Saied, became the first person from the Arab states of the Persian Gulf to join Israel Hayom.[13]